dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies0401.md

 2『 Excel 里没有 cell 对象，做一张数据信息卡片。（2021-04-22）』—— 已完成

 The shortcuts described here are great, but they can also be dangerous.
 What if you only think Book1.xlsx is the active workbook?
-You could get an error, or worse, you could get the wrong value and not even realize it’s wrong.
-For that reason, it’s often best to fully qualify your object references.
+You could get an error, or worse, you could get the wrong value and not even realize it's wrong.
+For that reason, it's often best to fully qualify your object references.

 Chapter 14 discusses the With-End With structure, which helps you fully qualify your references but also helps to make the code more readable and cuts down on the typing.
 The best of both worlds!

 ## 4.5 Diving into Object Properties and Methods

-Although knowing how to refer to objects is important, you can’t do anything useful by simply referring to an object (as in the examples in the preceding sections).
+Although knowing how to refer to objects is important, you can't do anything useful by simply referring to an object (as in the examples in the preceding sections).
 To accomplish anything meaningful, you must do one of two things:

-Read or modify an object’s properties.
+Read or modify an object's properties.

 Specify a method of action to be used with an object.

 ANOTHER SLANT ON MCPROPERTIES, AND MCOBJECTS, MCMETHODS

-Here’s an analogy, comparing Excel to a fast-food chain, that may help you understand the relationships among objects, properties, and methods in VBA.
+Here's an analogy, comparing Excel to a fast-food chain, that may help you understand the relationships among objects, properties, and methods in VBA.

 The basic unit of Excel is a Workbook object.
 In a fast-food chain, the basic unit is an individual restaurant.
 With Excel, you can add a workbook and close a workbook, and all the open workbooks are known as Workbooks (a collection of Workbook objects).
 Similarly, the management of a fast-food chain can add a restaurant and close a restaurant, and all the restaurants in the chain can be viewed as the Restaurants collection (a collection of Restaurant objects).